 Once out, you’ll be left with your foiled sticker sheet.

-Print the Cut with the Cricut
+Print then Cut with the Cricut

 Place your foiled sheet onto the Cricut cutting mat.
 Set the material as Washi Sheet.

 When the Cricut indicates that it is ready, insert the mat.
 The machine will read the registration marks and start cutting.